louisemld/theonion-tweet-generation/README.md

 By Louise MERLAUD and Sebastien MILLET

-Objective : to generate tweets from The Onion giving a subject.

-Dataset : around 75000 tweets from The Onion Twitter account.
-The Onion is a parodic account (The Gorafi equivalent) that gives headlines of articles in their tweets, with the link to the article.
-We want to predict a headline giving the first word.
+Objective : The Onion is parodic news website, aimed at creating funny news stories.
+On its twitter page, the Onion gives the headlines of its articles with a link to its page.
+Each headline is thus freely available and a humorous take on the news.
+Given the parodic nature of their headlines, we want to attempt to generate new headlines by building a model that can automatically generate a tweet given the first word.

+To do so, we have obtained all the tweets from @TheOnion (around 75,000 tweets).

 ## Word preprocessing